dphiffer/wp-json-api/readme.txt

 2. Configure and install a new copy of WordPress
 3. Delete the Hello World post and Sample Page (titled "About" in some versions of WordPress)
 4. Enable user-friendly URLs from Settings > Permalinks, use the "Day and name" format
-5. Install the JSON API plugin and enable all bundled controllers from Settings > JSON API
+5. Install + Activate the JSON API plugin and enable all bundled controllers from Settings > JSON API
 6. Import the [Theme Unit Test](http://codex.wordpress.org/Theme_Unit_Test) test data XML file from Settings > Import > WordPress (you will need to install the WordPress Importer plugin)

 == 6.2.
 Running the tests ==